Torch (song)

 Singer Marc Almond duets towards the end of the song with Cindy Ecstasy, an American clubgoer the band had met at the after-hours bar Club Berlin in New York the year previously.
+It also features a prominent trumpet solo by John Gatchell.

 The single was originally intended to be double A-sided, coupled with the eventual B-side song "Insecure Me"; as such, both songs were included in the band's 2018 singles compilation Keychains & Snowstorms: The Singles.

 "Torch" ranked 49 in the New Musical Express critics' list of the year's 50 best singles.